RobLoach/CLove/README.md

 Contributing
 ========
 If you want to contribute to the project, feel free to work on what you please.
 I want to do a lot of the other stuff myself too.
-Please try to replicate the code style of the existing code by using QT Community, I might refuse to pull your changes otherwise.
+Please try to replicate the code style of the existing code by using tab width of 4 spaces and ident of also 4 spaces and expand tabs to spaces, I might refuse to pull your changes otherwise.

 Examples (see examples folder)
 --------